johmicrot/Coursera_Assignment/README.md

 * [Python 3](https://github.com/python)
 * [Matplotlib](https://github.com/matplotlib/matplotlib) Used only for plotting
-* [Numpy](https://github.com/numpy/numpy) Used for loading in csv, matrix multiplication, and performing an inverse matrix
+* [Numpy](https://github.com/numpy/numpy) Used for loading in csv, matrix multiplication, and performing an inverse matrix.

+The documentation specifies only Python, scikit-learn, and TensorFlow can be used, for the machine learning parts.
+Matplotlib is used to only display resuts, and numpy is used to load in csv files efficiently, and to easily perform matrix operations.

 ## Executing the assignment